 His second book, ‘Walking the Camino’, (Scribe, first published 2007), a literary-historical- political travel memoir of his pilgrimage walk through Spain in 2004, was awarded the Australian Capital Territory Book of the Year Award in 2008.
 His most successful book to date, it has gone into several reprinted editions in Australia and by Scribe’s UK publishing arm, as well as being sold online as an E-book.
 It continues to sell in Australia and UK.
 It has to date sold over 10000 copies .

 His fourth book, ‘Reluctant Rescuers’, was self-published in Canberra in 2012.
-It investigated the continuing large numbers of deaths at sea under the Rudd and Gillard Australian Labor governments from 2009 to 2012, from sinkings of overloaded unseaworthy SIEV vessels trying to reach Australia from Indonesia, years during which around 1600 asylum seekers drowned at sea.
+It investigated the continuing large numbers of asylum seeker deaths at sea under the Rudd and Gillard Australian Labor governments from 2009 to 2012, from sinkings of overloaded unseaworthy SIEV vessels trying to reach Australia from Indonesia, years during which around 1600 asylum seekers drowned at sea.

 His work on asylum-seeker deaths at sea prompted the development of a radically new approach to border protection by the incoming Abbott government in late 2012.
 Deaths at sea were sharply reduced to almost zero after the newly constituted Border Protection Command adopted Operation Sovereign Borders, a new policy of active naval interception of asylum-seeker boats up close to Indonesia, and the forced return of these boats and/or their passengers to Indonesian territorial waters whenever feasible.
 Kevin went on record as welcoming these changes in terms of Australia’s safety of life at sea obligations, in the light of continuing public majority support for firm border protection.

-Kevin continues to advocate closure of the Manus and Nauru detention camps and centres, bringing all the detainees to Australia, as the most humanitarian way to resolve this historical legacy issue that continues to detract seriously from Australia’s international human rights reputation.
+Kevin continued to advocate closure of the Manus and Nauru detention camps and centres, bringing all the detainees to Australia, as the most humanitarian way to resolve this historical legacy issue that continues to detract seriously from Australia’s international human rights reputation.